 • Waste pharmaceuticals not regulated by EPA as RCRA hazardous wastes or controlled substances.

-Wastes that are mentioned above or sharps waste AND generated or produced from:
+Wastes that are mentioned above or sharps waste generated or produced from:

 Diagnosis, treatment or immunization of human beings or animals.